 BBT Charting Video

-Watch this video to learn even more about how to use and understand your fertility chart and charting basal body temperature.
+Watch this video to learn more about using and understanding your fertility chart and charting basal body temperature.

 Fertility Book Tips

-Are you using BBT charting?
+Are you charting basal body temperature?
 Please share your experiences in the comments section below!